 Kelley-Ross Pharmacy provides everything you need for PrEP in one easy step.
 Our pharmacists will review what PrEP is, obtain labs and results, prescribe medication, and get you the medicine you need to stay safe.
 No need to make several trips to the doctor’s office, lab, and pharmacy.
 Get everything you need in one spot.
 If you qualify, you may be able to leave the pharmacy with medication the same day!
 After that, you will only need to come by every 3 months to have some safety labs checked to renew your prescriptions.

 For more information, please contact us:

 Fax – (206) 329-1849

 Email – firstname.lastname@example.org

-Rohan Marrero and Chace Chau at PCAF are available to answer questions about PrEP, help you apply for the PrEP Drug Assistance Program, and make referrals to community providers who can proscribe PrEP.
-Contact one of them directly to make an appointment or walk in during the hours listed below
+Chace Chau is available to answer questions about PrEP, help you apply for the PrEP Drug Assistance Program, and make referrals to community providers who can prescribe PrEP.
+Contact him directly at 253-597-4803 or email@example.com to make an appointment or walk in during the hours listed below:

 Thursday and Friday: by appointment only